MUSC-TBIC/2010-i2b2-VA-Challenge-Corpus-Augmentations/README.rst

 was treated as the primary laboratory test value to associate with a given laboratory test name.
 The three search criteria were:

-1. the nearest numeric expression (e.g., "10,000”, “30%”) up to fifty
+1. the nearest numeric expression (e.g., '10,000', '30%') up to fifty
    characters after a concept
 2. the nearest numeric expression up to 10 characters before the concept
-3. the closest categorical value (e.g., “positive” or “normal”) up to fifty characters away
+3. the closest categorical value (e.g., 'positive' or 'normal') up to fifty characters away

 These automatically discovered laboratory test values (and their